 Be nice.
 Or else.

-Stamford, CT Creative Director @ Jake Cooper Design Joined 11 months ago
+Stamford, CT Creative Director @ Jake Cooper Design Joined about 1 year ago

 It definitely has it's advantages and disadvantages, but my main issue is that you get locked into making a "Squarespace" site because of the limits of the formatting for the systems blocks.
 And in my experience, I end up having to "design" each page or post instead of just pasting in the content I want into predefined fields.